bluescan/tacentview/README.md

 ![Tacent View](https://raw.githubusercontent.com/bluescan/tacentview/master/Screenshots/Screenshot_Zoom.png)

 High Definition Image loading is supported for exr and hdr files.
-For hdr files the loading code is based on, and is functionally equivalent to, the reference code from the Radiance imaging toolset (Tacent View includes [Radiance software](http://radsite.lbl.gov/) developed by the [Lawrence Berkeley National Laboratory](http://www.lbl.gov/).)
+For hdr files the loading code is based on, and is functionally equivalent to, the reference code from the Radiance imaging toolset.
 Adjustments to gamma correction and exposure are supported when loading radiance hdr files.
 The images below (Copyright Rafal Mantiuk under Creative Commons 3.0) show an hdr image that loads over-exposed and is subsequentially adjusted to yield a more balanced result.

 ![HDR Loading](https://raw.githubusercontent.com/bluescan/tacentview/master/Screenshots/Screenshot_HDR.png)